Interview Chef Bub Horne

 In a heartbeat.

-Best piece of advice you would give a home enthusiast?
+What is the best piece of advice you would give a home enthusiast?

 Best cooking tip for a novice?

-Toss up between Mr. Juiceman and the mandolin
+Toss up between Mr. Juiceman and the mandolin.

 Favorite food to cook with?